-As of the end of fiscal years 2021 and 2020, TARP had a combined CPP and CDCI investment Outstanding Balance of \$13 million and \$18 million, respectively.
-Comparatively, the combined Estimated Value of Investment for CPP and CDCI during these fiscal years was \$4 million and \$16 million, respectively.
-Estimated Value of Investment represents the present value of net cash inflows that OFS estimates it will receive from the programs.
-These estimates include market risk assumptions.
-The total difference of \$9 million and \$2 million as of the end of fiscal years 2021 and 2020, respectively, is considered the "subsidy cost allowance" under the Federal Credit Reform Act methodology OFS follows for budget and accounting purposes.
+As of the end of fiscal year 2023, TARP had no outstanding CPP or CDCI investments.
+That compares to an investment Outstanding Balance of \$13 million at the end of fiscal year 2022.
+The combined Estimated Value of Investment for CPP and CDCI at the end of fiscal year 2022 was \$3 million.
+For fiscal year 2022 the Estimated Value of Investment represented the present value of net cash inflows that OFS estimated it would receive from the programs.
+These estimates included market risk assumptions.
+The total difference of \$10 million, as of the end of fiscal year 2022, was considered the "subsidy cost allowance" under the Federal Credit Reform Act methodology OFS follows for budget and accounting purposes.